 Yes, as far as we know, all jellyfish sting!
-This is because all jellyfish have stinging cells, which are the defining character, or trait, for the group.
+This is because all jellyfish have stinging cells (nematocytes), which are the defining character, or trait, for the group.
 Jellyfish are also carnivores, so it makes sense that they have to sting in order to catch prey.

 What are the weakest or least venomous jellyfish?

 Tough question because, for humans, most jellyfish are not dangerous at all.
-Many jellies are quite little, a few millimeters or less, so their stinging cells are too small to puncture our skin.
-Some of the weakest stingers are likely medusivores, or jellyfish that only eat other jellyfish, such as the Egg Yolk Jelly.
+Many jellies are quite little, a few millimeters or less, such that their stinging cells are too small to puncture our skin.
+Some of the weakest stingers are likely medusivores, or jellyfish that only eat other jellyfish, such as the Egg-yolk Jellyfish.
 These jellies have adhesive stinging cells to grab onto other jellies, but these kinds of stinging cells typically do not inject much, if any, venom.
 There is actually a Jellyfish Lake where people can dive with jellyfish, which are most closely related to the Spotted Jellyfish (Mastigias papua), and survive through a symbiosis with algae that shares food with the jellyfish, so because they do not need to catch prey they have become very weak stingers.

 What is the most dangerous jellyfish?